ga-wdi-boston/js-basics-1-assessment/diagnostic.md

 <= 10, use `console.log` to display a message saying that the guess needs to
 be between 1 and 10.
 Save your code in the file called `bin/diagnostic.js`.
 You can test the code with `node bin/diagnostic.js` in your Terminal.

+Comfort: 4
+Clarity: 3

+Hi instructors!!
+I hope all is well.
+I am still trying to grasp all of the new information.
+Google is my best friend and also getting help from my colleagues here.